 The result is the creation and vetting of the following Best Practices in Media Internships, which we believe will answer questions to help make unpaid internships more rewarding for everyone involved.
-WIFV is pleased to inaugurate its 35th Year Anniversary Thought Leadership Initiative with a statement and best practices on this important issue affecting our industry.
+Developed as part of the WIFV 35th Year Anniversary Thought Leadership Initiative this document is updated regularly.